Matrixek/taskList/README.md

 ## About my page
 ---
-TaskListadd some tasks to the list and mark them as done.
+TaskList add some tasks to the list and mark them as done.
 Task may be also be deleted completely.

 ## Techniques
 ---